Hovercraft-Studio/oversite/server/README.md

 - Bring in changes from Bounty to make developing client web apps nicer w/multiple app paths
 - Add Vite view for full current store data table for viewing in realtime
   - Add `sender` so we can see where messages are coming from
+    - Add this in TD!
+    - Add `sender` to TD table
+      - Add sender to TD baseComp as a param
+    - Make TD ws:// port configurable
 - Add notes in README about:
   - How to customize ip addresses/ports, and what the default are for:
     - ws-relay